Google Tag Manager

 In Person classes are offered at on-campus or off-campus physical locations with established meeting days and times.
 Location information (building number and room number) can be found in Schedule Builder for these sections.

 In Person/Synchronous Hybrid classes include in-person and online course content.
-These classes have established meeting days and times which are listed in the class schedule.
+These classes have established meeting days and times.

 In Person/Asynchronous Hybrid classes include in-person and online course content.
 The meeting pattern is a combination of established days and times (for the in-person component) and student self-guided work (for the asynchronous online component).

-NOTE: When searching for in-person classes, results will also display Independent Study and/or Supervisory courses (such as Senior Project classes).
-In general, meeting patterns for these courses will be listed as "TBA" as students will be required to coordinate requirements with the instructor.
-Even though these courses will display as "in person" offerings, this does not necessarily mean course content will be delivered face-to-face.
-Reach out to the instructor or department offering the course for additional information.
+NOTE: When searching for in-person classes, results will also display Independent Study and/or Supervisory classes (such as Senior Project classes).
+In general, meeting patterns for these classes will be listed as "TBA" as students will be required to coordinate requirements with the instructor.
+Even though these classes will display as "in person" offerings, this does not specifically mean class content will be delivered face-to-face.

 To find classes that fit your needs, use the "Modality of Instruction" filter: